 Simone first walked into the Cantab in the fall of 1999 upon the repeated urgings of then-regular Jack McCarthy.
 Only occasionally in the nasty habit of putting pen to paper, and with no theater experience to draw upon for performance, she nonetheless found herself hooked on the competitive aspect of the show.
 She judged the team selection slams for the Finals-bound 2000 Cantab Slam Team and subsequently was the top scorer in the venue’s 2001 team slams.
 After a two-year hiatus, she returned to claim the Champion of Champions venue title and to attempt to fill the intimidatingly large shoes of outgoing SlamMaster Michael Brown.

-As a member of the Cantab Slam Team, Simone competed in the Finals of the 2008 National Poetry Slam in Madison, Wis.
+As a member of the Boston Poetry Slam Team, Simone competed in the Finals of the 2008 National Poetry Slam in Madison, Wis.
 In 2007, she hosted the Finals of the Individual World Poetry Slam in Vancouver, B.C., and in 2010 hosted the College Unions Poetry Slam Invitational Finals at Emerson College’s Majestic Theater in Boston.
 She features frequently throughout New England and has been invited to perform on stages from Seattle to Columbus to Chicago to New York City.
-She believes strongly in the ephemera of slam and currently chooses not to publish her work; to book her for a show, you may contact her through her personal website, crushingabird.com.
+Her poem One-Watt Lover was performed by John Malkovich as part of Jacob Marshak’s chamber ensemble Unsent Domestic Letters.
+You can find her work on the Cantab stage every Wednesday night; to book her for a show, you may contact her through her personal website, crushingabird.com.